pcrumm/pcrumm.github.io/_drafts/rapid-api-development.md

 * total_replies
 {% endhighlight %}

-These days, there’s several great tools for documenting APIs that give you great additional functionality for free, including automatically-generated API clients, in-browser API experimentation, test suite integration, and easy parsing for any other use-cases you come up with.
+These days, there are several great tools for documenting APIs that give you great additional functionality for free, including automatically-generated API clients, in-browser API experimentation, test suite integration, and easy parsing for any other use-cases you come up with.

 [Swagger](http://swagger.io/), the open-source API documentation format of choice, is an XML (though you can use JSON, which is then translated) format for describing REST APIs.
 Its strength is its community&mdash;there’s an entire ecosystem of development tools available including an editor, API code-generation tools, in browser playground based on one’s documentation, and more.
 Its primary downside is that each of these components is discrete and separately developed, so it does take a little bit of time to put together your workflow in the way that you’d like.

-On the other side of the ring is [Apiary](https://apiary.io/), which is a feature-full paid (through there is a free plan which is a good place to get started) platform for API design.
+On the other side of the ring is [Apiary](https://apiary.io/), which is a feature-full paid (though there is a free plan which is a good place to get started) platform for API design.
 Its documentation format is markdown based, which provides less overhead to getting started than Swagger’s sometimes-bloated XML format.
 Its tooling is oriented towards collaborative API development, particularly discussion and group brainstorming around API endpoints.

 As much as I’m a supporter of open source software, I’d recommend Apiary to anyone who is looking to get things going quickly and isn’t terribly interested in spending time building their own API documentation workflow and ecosystem.